KBIAnews/mpr-voterseries/src/pages/02-motivated-activism/index.md

 A [Washington Post analysis](https://www.washingtonpost.com/graphics/2018/politics/governors-redistricting/?utm_term=.cfbc5b09f12d) reports that Missouri is among dozens of other states whose Statehouse elections could have major influences on redistricting in coming years.
 New district maps ultimately affect Congressional representation.

-May told St. Louis Public radio reporters Jason Rosenbaum and Jo Mannies in August concerning her primary win, “I feel like it’s 2018 and paradigm is changing--and I’m hopeful for the future.”
+May told St. Louis Public radio reporters Jason Rosenbaum and Jo Mannies in August concerning her primary win, “I feel like it’s 2018 and paradigm is changing - and I’m hopeful for the future.”

 _Ashley Lisenby is a reporter based in St. Louis and part of the public radio collaborative [Sharing America](http://sharingamerica.news), covering the intersection of race, identity and culture.
 This new initiative, funded by the Corporation for Public Broadcasting, includes reporters in Hartford, St. Louis, Kansas City and Portland, Oregon.
 Follow her on Twitter: [@aadlisenby](https://twitter.com/aadlisenby)._